May 19, 2026

 Unpack the mystery of boxes

-Bring packing materials like boxes, newspaper and bubble wrap out well before you start to pack, and introduce them to your dog with lots of treats.
-This will get them used to the new items, and give them a positive association with the disruption of packing items.
-Remember, things like bubble wrap can be dangerous to dogs if ingested, so keep an eye on them.
+Bring packing materials like boxes, newspaper and bubble wrap out well before you start to pack and introduce them to your dog with lots of treats.
+This will get them used to the new items and give them a positive association with the disruption of packing items.
+Remember, things like bubble wrap can be dangerous to dogs if ingested, and could cause suffocation, so keep an eye on them.

 Pack your pet’s belongings last